cy18d031/Fin_Analysis/HighFreqTrading_Hawkes/README.md

-# High Frequency Trading using Hawkes Process
+# High Frequency Trading using Hawkes Process and Ogata’s Thinning

 This project models **credit default risk** using a **discrete-time Markov chain**, estimating **first passage time distributions** to default.
 It is inspired by techniques in **stochastic chemical kinetics**—particularly enzyme turnover and waiting time analysis—and applies those ideas to credit rating transitions in finance.